tigerfarm/work/book/Frontline/README.md

 Suggest adding the complete URL in text, as the graphic is really small and I missed this.
 And, I missed reading the paragraph text that explains the URLs.
 + Complete URLsample : https://5d70b0c7.ngrok.io/callbacks/crm

-Suggestion, re-order the tutorial:

-Part I:
-+ Setup SSO, for example: Okta account is configured for Frontline.
-+ Create Frontline service in Twilio Console to get the JB id.
-+ Configure the Okta account settings into the Frontline Twilio Console settings.
-+ Test: install the Frontline app, and log into the app which reconfirms the SSO configurations.
-+ Add another worker into the SSO account.
-+ Test: Log into the app using the new worker identity.

-Part II:
-+ Download the sample application.
-+ Add customer data for one of the SSO workers in the customer.js program file.
-+ Set up the localhost Frontline server side application to serve the customer data to the Frontline app, through Ngrok.
-+ Add both application URLs into the Frontline Twilio Console configuration.
-+ Test: View customer data in the Frontline app: Customer name and SMS phone number.
-Optionally, the customer avatar graphic.
-+ Test: Start a new conversation and exchange messages.

-Part III:
-+ Add customer data for the second worker.
-+ In the Frontline app, log in with the new worker.
-+ View the customers and exchange conversation messages.

-Suggestion, add a chat option.
-The currently listed communication options are: SMS, WhatsApp, and email.
-A chat option would allow Frontline users to chat among themself.
-For example, a company group chat.

 --------------------------------------------------------------------------------